-2.4 Permanently deleting datasets
+2.4 Permanently deleting datasets, organizations and groups

-A dataset which has been deleted is not permanently removed from CKAN; it is simply marked as 'deleted' and will no longer show up in search, etc. The dataset's URL cannot be re-used for a new dataset.
+A dataset, organization or group which has been deleted is not permanently removed from CKAN; it is simply marked as 'deleted' and will no longer show up in search, etc. The assigned URL cannot be re-used for a new entity.

-To permanently delete ("purge") a dataset:
+To permanently delete ("purge") an entity: